michhar/counting-objects-with-azure-video-analyzer/README.md

 }
 ```

-Here, with the simple http server, we sync it in the correct format for AVA.
+Here, with the simple http server (`simpleserver` module), an advanced feature, we sync it in the correct format for AVA.